Sarah Biren

 The Consistent Rise of Antidepressant Usage Around the World

 In 2013, the Organization for Economic Cooperation and Development (OECD) examined antidepressant usage in 25 countries.
 And even a decade ago, the usage was on the rise.
-However, the organization noted that this increase does not correlate with depression rates firstly because it’s prescribed for other conditions; secondly, because the popularity of these kinds of medication depends on other factors, like wealth, health coverage, treatment availability, depression rates, and the stigma around mental health.
+However, the organization noted that this increase does not correlate with depression rates firstly because it’s prescribed for other conditions; secondly, because the popularity of these kinds of medication depends on other factors, like wealth, health coverage, treatment availability, depression rates, and the stigma around mental health

 For example, only a third of people with severe depression take antidepressants in the U.S. Meanwhile, South Korea had the lowest antidepressant rates in all of the 25 countries examined.
 However, South Korea also has the highest suicide rate compared to all other developed countries.
 Plus, Koreans are more likely than Americans to view mental illness as a weakness, so they are less likely to find treatment.

-Similarly, another review found that Iceland has high rates of people using antidepressants compared to other Nordic countries.
 These rates may result from people perceiving these drugs as very effective combined with the limited access to psychotherapy and other alternative treatments.
 Meanwhile, their rising numbers in antidepressant usage did not correlate with any reductions in suicide rates or disabilities that result from depression.
-The review states that “the increase in antidepressants consumption has spurred an ongoing debate [about] whether antidepressants are overprescribed (medicalization) or underprescribed (poor access to treatment).”
+The review states that “the increase in antidepressant consumption has spurred an ongoing debate [about] whether antidepressants are overprescribed (medicalization) or underprescribed (poor access to treatment).”

 In that vein, less than a third of people in the U.S. on this medication have met with a mental health professional in the last year.
 This indicates that these drugs may be overprescribed, often by primary care physicians.
 But at the same time, there’s limited availability of holistic mental health care and regular checkups.
 [2]